Manual Testing vs Automation Testing

 Evolution of Testing: From Manual to Automation Testing

-As the market’s dependency on technology grew, companies needed additional features to be shipped faster, to keep pace with different user needs and to stay ahead of the competition.
-Rapid development and adoption of Agile methodologies moved from being nice to have to must have.
+As the market’s dependency on technology grew, companies needed additional features to be shipped faster, to keep pace with different user needs, and to stay ahead of the competition.
+Rapid development and adoption of Agile methodologies moved from being nice to have to a must-have.
+The automation testing market size exceeded $15 billion in 2020 and is anticipated to grow at a CAGR of over 16% from 2021 to 2027.

 What is Automation Testing?

 Automation testing uses frameworks to run tests.
-Each framework is scripted with the rules of automation pertaining to the software to be tested.
+Each framework is scripted with the rules of automation about the software to be tested.
 This framework is integrated with the various components like

 - function libraries,